The wonderful story of the Savoyard Brewers

-From adventure with a capital A to organic and craft beer with a capital B, there is only one step.
+From adventure with a capital A to organic craft beer with a capital B, it's only a short step.
 But a giant step in the history of Savoyard brewers, thirsty for quality, traditional brewing and brewing innovation.

 Band of Brothers

-Taken over by Antoine and Étienne Onorati, two brothers passionate about beer and organic products, the Brasseurs Savoyards brewery, which was then in difficulty, moved into a new dimension on February 4, 2014: that of organic bubbles.
+Took over by Antoine and Étienne Onorati, two brothers passionate about beer and organic produce, the struggling Brasseurs Savoyards brewery took on a new dimension on February 4, 2014: organic sparkling wines.
 Only the original name has survived.
 It must be said that “Les Brasseurs Savoyards” was already a brand promise worth a long speech.

 Everything was in this name: the brewing know-how, the local and artisanal dimension of the brewery, this pride in producing beers labeled terroir.
 Why change it?
 The Onorati brothers therefore retained this title of Savoyard Brewers to restore its brewing nobility, with the objectives of quality, 100% organic, and innovative but authentic beers.
 Inspired by American Craft Breweries, they made their brewery a place that meets three essential criteria: human-sized, independent and traditional.